CartoDB/torque/doc/getting_started.md

   </script>
 ```

-You can use any kind of tile source outside CartoDB, just by specifying the location of a [valid TileJSON](https://github.com/mapbox/tilejson-spec) file:
+You can use any kind of tile source outside CartoDB, by specifying the location of a [valid TileJSON](https://github.com/mapbox/tilejson-spec) file:

 ```javascript
   var torqueLayer = new L.TorqueLayer({